pjambet/blog/content/posts/ruby-terminal-editor.md

 ## Conclusion

-What we build is very simple, and only a subset of what kilo does, in future posts we'll add
+What we built is very simple, and only a subset of what kilo does, in future posts we'll add

 Putting it all together: